SoCFPGA-learning/Chameleon96/Templates/Project_Templates/T01.basic-v1/README.md

 If needed different soc_hps configuration:

-* Open soc_hps.qsys in Platform editor (Qsys) and adapt to your convenience.
+* Open soc_hps.qsys in Platform editor (Qsys) and adapt it to your convenience.
 * After that go to block editor in quartus and right click on the soc_hps block and update block.
 * If you generated new pins on the soc_hps block, right click on the soc_hps block and click Generate pins for symbol ports.
 * You would need surely to generate a new preloader so the changed configuration gets loaded when board boots (see tutorial section).